Symantec Encryption products encrypt the drive and prevent the system from booting until a passphrase has been successfully entered.

 Solution Scenario 4: Keyboards on HP Z15/Z17 may not work at preboot with SED 10.4.2 clients when using non-US keyboard layouts.
 A fix was included in Symantec Encryption Desktop 10.4.2 MP3 and above.

-Solution Scenario 5: Keyboards on HP Z4 G4 may not work at preboot with SED 10.4.2 MP3 and above.
-This is an issue where the Windows OS is in English, but the locale settings are in non-US.
-The Symantec Encryption software will detect the keyboard layout and set automatically and when this happens, the keyboard may not work at preboot.
-A possible solution for this is to configure the BIOS language to match the local being used.
-For example, if French locale settings are being used in Windows, set French in the BIOS.
+Solution Scenario 5: Keyboards on some HP systems, such as HP Z4 G4, or RTL8822CE, may not work at preboot with SED 10.4.2 MP3 and above with non-US/English keyboard layout.
+This is an issue where the keyboard layout is not English.
+There may be other issues where the OS is English, but the locale settings are in non-US.
+The Symantec Encryption software can detect the keyboard layout and set automatically and when this happens the keyboard may not work at preboot.
+A possible solution for this is to configure the language in the BIOS configuration to match the locale being used.
+For example, if French locale settings are being used, set the language in the BIOS to French.

 To locate this setting, go into the HP bios via F10, Advanced, select the Keyboard Layout to "French" and then reboot the system.